PureGrain/ProxmoxMCP/README.md

 # ProxmoxMCP

+> This project is a fork of [canvrno/ProxmoxMCP](https://github.com/canvrno/ProxmoxMCP) with additional features and improvements.

 A comprehensive Model Context Protocol (MCP) server for interacting with Proxmox hypervisors.
 This server provides a rich set of tools for managing Proxmox VE clusters, nodes, virtual machines, containers, backups, and tasks.

 ![ProxmoxMCP](https://github.com/user-attachments/assets/e32ab79f-be8a-420c-ab2d-475612150534)